 The reader knows people who, after conviction of a crime, then years later, the statute changes.
 For example, before California’s Proposition 64, the possession and use of marijuana were illegal in the state.
 In 2016, it became legal.

 This simply meant that for those with prior convictions in relation to marijuana, they could have them struck from the record – an important move, as convictions of that nature, could impact the opportunity to get a job.

 The city of San Francisco had been digitizing its files since 1975.
 It seems to.
 Some people think the judge will flip a switch and all he cases are overturned, fortunately, that’s not how digitization works.

 What San Francisco (and many other cities) had stored was effectively a photograph of paper documents, viewable on a computer, but completely unreadable by a computer.
 To have a conviction removed, an individual must fill in the paperwork to begin the process, and that paperwork may not be simple at all.

 San Francisco estimated that 10,000 people could apply to this process, but by 2018 only 23 people had identified themselves.
 The city took a lot of time manually going through the documents and found 1230 eligible people.
 There had to be a better way.

 With the advancement of optical character recognition (OCR), automation, and artificial intelligence, a program was devised that could process the digitized records and attempt to understand what they said.
 If a record included mention of a violent crime, the program discarded it as the individual would be ineligible.
-The record is sequestered if there was any doubt about the content of a file, a ticket is created and a human was notified for further input.
+A human was notified when a file had any issues.
 But overall, the software ran itself and produced a result.